gfryan19/Java-Minesweeper-Project/README.md

 StatusBox.java:
 This file was mostly written by my professor.
 The only parts of this that I changed were colors or sizes of things based off of how I wanted them to look in my game.

+Timer.java;
+This file was mostly written by my professor.
+The only parts of this that I changed were colors or sizes of things based off of how I wanted them to look in my game.